funmaker/Hybooru/README.md

 [Changelog](CHANGELOG.md)

+Hybooru allows you to create an online booru-styled imageboard and REST API on top of Hydrus, allowing you to access your collection from anywhere, without the need for running Hydrus Client.
-Hybooru uses its own PostgreSQL database, populated using metadata from Hydrus' SQLite database.
+It uses its own PostgreSQL database, populated using metadata from Hydrus' SQLite database.
 Files are not cloned and instead served directly from Hydrus's database.
 You need to regenerate the Hybooru's database every time you want to update it.
 Make sure to properly configure `configs.json` file. **Stop Hydrus when you regenerate HyBooru' database if you plan to use live Hydrus' database (use hydrus backup instead if